dglava/firefox-dpms/README.md

 # Firefox-DPMS
 Disables DPMS (screen blanking) when Firefox is playing back video.

+**NOTE:** **this is a hacky way to solve the problem.
+A better approach would be utilizing the *org.freedesktop.ScreenSaver* dbus interface.
+I have no plans right now to work on it, hopefully someone else will.**

 I couldn't find a way to make Firefox suspend the DPMS settings when it was playing back videos on a website (YouTube for example).
 This accomplishes exactly that, but in a hacky way.